Faber4729/CPTS422_Project/README.md

 **OperatorCountCheck**
 <br>Code: Gets all tokens included in: +, -, *, /, %, ++, --, ==, !=, >>>, <<<, >, <, >=, <=, ^, |, ||, &&, ^=, +=, -=, /=, *=, %=, >>>=, |=, ||=.
 Also, records the amount of unique characters from that list, by comparing each new token to previously found ones.
 > For the operators, this list isn't exhaustive, but I defined the operators as anything that either was part of an equation, or did something to edit or change some previous value.
+Also, I assumed things like () and [] weren't operators, and only used arithmetic, logical, and bitwise operators in this list.

 Tests: